SF-WDI-LABS/node-oo-racing-game/README.md

 <details>
 <summary>**What is the job of the controller?** (Click Here)</summary>
 <br>
-- To listen for the user to select (mousedown) a piece that belongs to them, drag their mouse to a new square, and release (mouseup) the piece.
+- (Browser) To listen for the user to select (mousedown) a piece that belongs to them, drag their mouse to a new square, and release (mouseup) the piece.
 The controller communicates to the board that a piece needs to be moved from one position to another.
 The board checks what kind of piece it is and whether it is a legal move.
 If the move is legal, the DOM is re-rendered.
 If the move is not legal, the move is canceled.

-- To wait for the user to submit a text-based command (e.g. "move B4 to C5").
+- (Command Line Interface) To wait for the user to submit a text-based command (e.g. "move B4 to C5").
 The controller communicates to the board that piece needs to be moved.
 The board checks what kind of piece it is and whether it is a legal move.
 If the move is legal, an updated board is printed to the command line.
 If the move is not legal, the move is canceled.

-- To wait for the user to speak their command into the phone (e.g. "move B4 to C5").
+- (Phone Dialogue System) To wait for the user to speak their command into the phone (e.g. "take the White Pawn with the Black Queen").
 The controller communicates to the board that piece needs to be moved.
 The board checks what kind of piece it is and whether it is a legal move.
-If the move is legal, the user hears: "B4 moved to C5.
+If the move is legal, the user hears: "Black Queen takes White Pawn.
 Player 1, your turn".
 If the move is not legal, the user hears: "Illegal move.
 Player 2, try again".
 </details>